 - Addiction education classes

 - Learning new coping skills and stress reduction techniques

 - Family therapy

 It takes time to change old habits and behaviors and acquire new healthy ones, but alcoholism is something that can be overcome.
 Take the first step toward a new life in sobriety and schedule your in-home private detox nursing services.

-Kinkaid Private Care Provides In-Home Detox Services
+Kinkaid Private Care Coordinates In-Home Detox Services

 Kinkaid Private Care coordinates private concierge nursing services, including self detox at home.
 Kinkaid Private Care takes great care in coordinating only the most skilled and highly trained detox professionals available.
 These registered nurses will provide medications throughout the detox process, greatly minimizing the discomforts of alcohol detox.